-Prior to this offering, there has not been a public market for our common stock and the public offering price for our common stock was determined through negotiations between us and the representative.
-Among the factors considered in these negotiations were prevailing market conditions, our financial information, market valuations of other companies that we and the representative believed to be comparable to us, estimates of our business potential, the present state of our development and other factors deemed relevant.
+Prior to this offering, there has not been a public market for our common stock and the public offering price for our common stock will be determined through negotiations between us and the representative.
+Among the factors to be considered in these negotiations will be prevailing market conditions, our financial information, market valuations of other companies that we and the representative believe to be comparable to us, estimates of our business potential, the present state of our development and other factors deemed relevant.